gnosis/GECO/README.md

 * Fork the [Gnosis Ecosystem Fund GitHub repository](https://github.com/gnosis/Gnosis-Ecosystem-Fund)
 * Create a new file with your project’s name
 * Outline your proposal in that file
-* Create a Pull Request to merge your submission into the our repository
+* Create a Pull Request to merge your submission into our repository

 #### Pitches
 We will select up to 10 teams per submission round to pitch their project to a selected group of people from the Gnosis team.